dylan-lang/dylan-programming-book/source/classes.rst

   ``limited`` are to perform type checking and to increase efficiency.
 For information about the performance of limited types, see ` <perform.htm#95673>`_.

-#. *Convention:* Type names, like class names, are surrounded with angle
+.. topic:: Convention:

-   brackets — for example, ``<nonnegative-integer>``.
+   Type names, like class names, are surrounded with angle brackets — for example, ``<nonnegative-integer>``.

 Examples of types that are not classes